madale2010/UspsJavaApi/README.md

  additional information.
  Once you have your id you can use the following usps services to help with your shipping needs.

+# Disclaimer
+This code is part of a poject for the Madbox Solutions.
+This is only referenced in part of a project name and has no affiliations with any other company.
+The sole developer on this project is Adam Dale, for additional information please contact adamdale2018@gmail.com.
+The only person that should have ownership over the source code is the intended authors of the Madbox Solutions.